 In July 2019, the Company entered into a License and Distribution Agreement with Biotronik and VascoMed GmbH (the "Biotronik Parties") to obtain certain licenses to the Biotronik Parties' patents, whereby the Company acquired certain manufacturing equipment and obtained from the Biotronik Parties a license under certain patents and technology to develop, commercialize, distribute and manufacture the AcQBlate Force ablation catheters and Qubic Force device (the "Biotronik Asset Acquisition").
-In exchange for the rights granted to the Company, the Company made cash payments totaling \$10.0 million during the year ended December 31, 2019, and issued 273,070 shares of Series D convertible preferred stock valued at \$5.0 million during the three months ended March 31, 2020.
+In exchange for the rights granted to the Company, the Company made cash payments totaling \$10.0 million during the year ended December 31, 2019 and issued 273,070 shares of Series D convertible preferred stock valued at \$5.0 million during the three months ended March 31, 2020.
 The implied value of \$5.0 million was recorded as an accrued liability as of December 31, 2019.
 In accordance with ASC 805, the Biotronik Asset Acquisition was accounted for as an asset acquisition as substantially all of the \$15.0 million value transferred to Biotronik was allocated to intellectual property.
 On the acquisition date, the products licensed had not yet received regulatory approval and the intellectual property did not have an alternative use.
 Accordingly, the \$15.0 million paid to Biotronik was immediately charged to research and development expense-licensed acquired in the condensed consolidated statement of operations and comprehensive loss in July 2019.

-Additional contingent milestone payments of up to \$10.0 million, of which \$2.0 million has been paid as of June 30, 2021, are to be made to the Biotronik Parties contingent upon certain regulatory approvals and first commercial sale.
-In further consideration of the rights granted, beginning with the Company's first commercial sale of the first force sensing ablation catheter within the licensed product line, the Company will also make per unit royalty payments.
-The Company determined that the remaining \$8.0 million contingent milestone and royalty payments are not probable and estimable and therefore have not been recorded as a liability as of June 30, 2021 and December 31, 2020.
+Additional contingent milestone payments of up to \$10.0 million, of which \$2.0 million has been paid as of September 30, 2021, are to be made to the Biotronik Parties contingent upon certain regulatory approvals and first commercial sale.
+In further consideration of the rights granted, beginning with the Company's first commercial sale of the first force sensing ablation catheter within the licensed product line, the Company also makes per unit royalty payments.
+As of September 30, 2021, less than \$0.1 million has been included within accrued liabilities for these royalties.
+The Company determined that the remaining \$8.0 million contingent milestones are not probable and estimable and therefore have not been recorded as a liability as of September 30, 2021 and December 31, 2020.
 Upon regulatory approval in December 2020 of the Company's force sensing ablation catheter in Europe, the \$2.0 million milestone was capitalized and is being amortized, and the royalty payments are recorded as cost of products sold as sales of catheters are recognized.